sbmlteam/libsbml/README.txt

   algebraic) differences.

 * Access to SBML annotations and notes as XML objects.
-Annotations and notes are read and manipulated as XML structures instead of text strings.
+Annotations and notes in libSBML 3.x are read and manipulated as XML structures;
+  a text-string interface is available for backward compatibility with the libSBML 2.x series.
 Further, in order to facilitate the support of MIRIAM compatible annotations, there are new object classes ModelHistory and CVTerm.
 These classes facilitate the creation and addition of RDF annotations inside <annotation> elements by providing parsing and manipulation functions that treat the annotations in terms of XMLNode objects implemented by the new XML layer.
 Both ModelHistory and CVTerm follow the general libSBML format of providing getters and setters for each variable stored within the class.

 * Interfaces for C, C++, Java, Python, Perl Lisp, MATLAB and Octave.
   C and C++ interfaces are implemented natively; the Java, Perl, and